MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-basic-AI-chatbot-in-teams.md

 ---
 title: Build a Basic AI Chatbot in Teams
 author: surbhigupta
-description:  In this module, learn how to quickly try the Teams AI library. ms.topic: conceptual ms.localizationpriority: high ms.author: v-ganr ms.date: 08/05/2024
+description:  In this module, learn how to build a Basic AI Chatbot using Teams AI library. ms.topic: conceptual ms.localizationpriority: high ms.author: v-ganr ms.date: 05/08/2024
 ---

 # Overview of the Basic AI Chatbot